-Of course I would have never known this if it weren’t for my neighbor, who came to my office straightaway to act out the incident in an avant-garde telling.
+I would have never learned of my adoption if it weren’t for my neighbor, who came to my office straightaway to act out the incident in a gross avant-garde telling.

 He exclaimed how my father, in “all of his infinite wisdom”, coated bloody ejaculate over a bullet, and no sooner than it’d been loaded- shrapnel hit his genitals with explosive ferocity.
-Somewhere in the haze of shock, and pain, he then discharged me into the belly of a Viet Cong prostitute- who’d been dalliancing his commanding officer in the next room.
+Somewhere in this haze of shock, and pain, he discharged me into the belly of a Viet Cong prostitute dalliancing his commanding officer in the next room.
 Throughout his telling, my neighbor urged the realization that I was in fact, special. “‘Goddamned intellectually special”‘, to be precise.

 For some unrelated reason, he then swore to me that this would be the last time I ran over his cat- a sincerity I naturally welcomed as I’ve never enjoyed running over his pets.
 After he had finished, I thanked him for his assurance, and in turn assured him that he had done the right thing telling me the truth about my lineage.